mosip/documentation/docs/e-Signet-client-management-withPMS.md

     "allowKycRequestDelegation":true
     }
     ```
-2. License key of the MISP partner must be updated in the `idp-default.properties`.
-Property name : `mosip.idp.misp.license.key`
+2. License key of the MISP partner must be updated in the `idp-default.properties`.<br> Property name : `mosip.idp.misp.license.key`
 3. Create and Update of OIDC clients are managed via PMS.
 4. Relying party is onboarded as a Auth partner.
 Auth partner is required to have the below allowed auth-types in the policy.